VarSriv/MahlZeit/README.md

 # MahlZeit-Restaurants in bangalore
-# PES University, College Web Tech Project
+# PES University, college Web Tech Project
 # Search for restaurants based on locality, cuisine, budget
 # Login facility to personalize updates and write reviews